-Children must be taxed at parent's tax rate on unearned income above \$2,300.
-Like the analogous federal Form 8615, Form 3800 is used to compute tax for certain children who have unearned income of more than \$2,300 for 2021.
+Children must be taxed at parent's tax rate on unearned income above \$2,600.
+Like the analogous federal Form 8615, Form 3800 is used to compute tax for certain children who have unearned income of more than \$2,600 for 2024.
 California conforms with the federal law that raised the age threshold from 14 to 18 years of age for tax year 2007 and extended it to 19 through 24 year old students for tax year 2008, eliminating the last differences between the laws.
-However, because of federal tax reform at the end of 2017, that's where the similarity ends.
-That's because the default method of computing the child's tax on federal Form 8615 is now based on the tax rates for estates and trusts rather the tax rates for the parent.
+However, because of federal tax reform at the end of 2017, that's where the similarity ended.